watson-developer-cloud/personality-insights-nodejs/README.md

 ## License

   This sample code is licensed under Apache 2.0.
 Full license text is available in [LICENSE](LICENSE).
-  This sample code uses d3 and jquery, both distributed under a MIT license.
+  This sample code uses d3 and jQuery, both distributed under MIT license.

 ## Contributing